m-lab/website/_posts/blog/2020-01-30-scamper-data.md

   - community
 ---

 M-Lab has always committed to provide traceroute data for the tests running on M-Lab platform.
-Since we launched [new platform](https://www.measurementlab.net/blog/global-pilot-success/#m-lab-2.0-platform:-global-pilot-assessment) in 2019 Q4, the new traceroute binary, [Scamper](https://www.caida.org/tools/measurement/scamper/), replaced [Paris Traceroute](https://paris-traceroute.net/) on all our servers.
-Our BigQuery table for traceroute now has unified [schema](https://www.measurementlab.net/blog/traceroute-bq-newdata-available/#new-traceroute-table-and-schema-now-available) to cover both the legacy Paris Traceroute test data and new Scamper data.
+Since we launched [new platform]({{ site.baseurl }}/blog/global-pilot-success) in 2019 Q4, the new traceroute binary, [Scamper](https://www.caida.org/tools/measurement/scamper/){:target="_blank"}, replaced [Paris Traceroute](https://paris-traceroute.net/){:target="_blank"} on all our servers.
+Our BigQuery table for traceroute now has unified [schema]({{ site.baseurl }}/blog/new-traceroute-table-and-schema-now-available) to cover both the legacy Paris Traceroute test data and new Scamper data.
 This blog is to analyze the difference between the legacy data and new data.<!--more-->

 The legacy data and new data are merged in the same BigQuery table measurement-lab.aggregate.traceroute.
 The easiest way to tell the difference between them is to check the uuid field.
 The legacy data has empty uuid field while the new data has a value like “neubot-sb9zt_1576697510_0000000000006A41”.